harry-forge/bookstore-backend-API/README.md

-# 📚 Zynetic Bookstore – Spring Boot REST API
+# 📚 Bookstore Backend API – Spring Boot REST API

 A secure, scalable, and production-grade REST API for managing books and users, built with Spring Boot, PostgreSQL, and JWT authentication.